wzhudev/reverse-linear-sync-engine/README.md

 #### Server-side business logic

-If we take a closer look at the `UpdateTransaction` and the corresponding delta packets, it’s clear that the delta packets carry more data than the transaction itself—specifically, an `IssueHistory` of the assignee change.
-Unlike OT, where the server mainly handles operation transformations, validates permissions, and executes operations to maintain a single source of truth, LSE’s backend involves a lot of business logic in addition to these tasks.
+If we take a closer look at the `UpdateTransaction` and the corresponding delta packets, it's clear that the delta packets carry more data than the transaction itself—specifically, an `IssueHistory` of the assignee change.
+Unlike OT, where the server mainly handles operation transformations, validates permissions, and executes operations to maintain a single source of truth, LSE's backend involves a lot of business logic in addition to these tasks.

 ### How to Know If The Client is Missing Delta Packets?

 That is an important question!
 And should the delta packet's of the same sync groups should be applied in a sequence?

 ### Takeaway of Chapter 4

 ## Chapter 5: Misc